goong-io/goong-io.github.io/docs/pages/example/setstyle.md

 ---
 title: Change a map's style
-description: Change a map's style.
+description: Change style of the map.
 topics:
   - Styles
 thumbnail: setstyle